Special Circumstances

 What is a budget?

-A student's "budget", is an estimate of the total educational expenses such as tuition and fees, books and supplies, and room and board.
+A student's "budget", is an estimate of the total educational expenses such as tuition and fees, books and supplies, and housing and food.
 The budget also includes a transportation and miscellaneous expense allowance.

-Please Note: Students who are enrolled less than half-time (less than 6 credits for undergraduate/professional students and less than 5 credits for graduate students) are not able to include room/board and miscellaneous expenses in their budget.
+Please Note: Students who are enrolled less than half-time (less than 6 credits for undergraduate students or less than 5 credits for graduate or professional students) are not able to include housing/food and miscellaneous expenses in their budget.

 What warrants a budget adjustment?

 A budget adjustment may be requested if additional financial aid is needed to pay for educationally-related expenses during a period of enrollment.
 Only certain expenses can be considered for a budget adjustment.
-The accordion sections below outline specific criteria, annual maximums and required documentation for each category.
+The expandable sections below outline specific criteria, annual maximums, and required documentation for each category.
 Only one budget adjustment request per semester is permitted.

 Pharmacy Rotation or Practice Experience, Co-operative Education or Required Internship